Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 .. image:: ../.ressources/audio-queue.png

-You can click on the reactions to scroll through the pages.
+You can click on the reactions to scroll through pages.

 You can skip a song and jump to the next one in the queue using the :ref:`skip <audio-command-skip>` command.
-The :ref:`prev <audio-command-prev>` command goes one song backward.
+The :ref:`prev <audio-command-prev>` command goes one song backwards.

 If you just added a song to the queue but you want to listen it now, you can use the :ref:`bump <audio-command-bump>` command that will